haghard/safe-chat/README.md

 # Main idea
 We want to have a MergeHub connected with a BroadcastHub to achieve dynamic fan-in/fan-out (many-to-many) per a chat room in combination with StreamRefs to get long-running streams of data between two entities over the network.

-# Connect harry
+## Connect

 ws://127.0.0.1:8080/chat/aaa/user/harry?pub=hjkhkjhjk

-# Connect charly
 ws://127.0.0.2:8080/chat/aaa/user/charly?pub=hjkhkjhjk

-# Message format
+chrome-extension://pfdhoblngboilpfeibdedpjgfnlcodoo/index.html

 harry:charly:Hello

 charly:harry:WATS up

 ### How to run locally